 Microneedle – Microneedling is used to create tiny imperfections in the skin, which forces the inflammatory response, in turn forcing skin cell turnover.
 This treatment can help with acne scarring, large pores, fine lines and wrinkles.
 This is definitely one I would do my homework on before attempting at home.
 If you are sensitive to pain or have sensitive skin, you may want to forego it altogether.

 I absolutely love the skin I am in now.
 I still get an occasional breakout or pimple.
 I have come a long way as my acne drove me to skin picking and I was literally on the verge of having an excoriation disorder.
 My skin was so bad and scarred that I rarely wore a bathing suit, tank tops and sleeveless shits.
 My skin has remarkably healed itself with some tender loving care.
-I also think getting off of birth control and other medications might have helped my skin regulate itself and heal.
+I also think getting off of birth control and other medications might have helped my skin regulate itself and ultimately heal.